octa-acostamonti/Assesment-of-CO2-Emissions-In-Private-Transport-Service/README.md

 #  Assessment of the CO2 emission and economic impact of the electrification of private means of transport for the construction of a new transport mode. prediction of popularity
-###### Acosta, O., Bellardini, J., Castro, R., Ljungberg, M. and Prestupa, R. 2023
+###### Acosta, O., Bellardini, J., Castro, R., Ljungberg, M. and Prestupa, R., 2023

 ## Summary